jldavid/AZVideoPlayer/README.md

 # AZVideoPlayer

 The `VideoPlayer` provided by `SwiftUI` out of the box is great but it's missing one very important feature: full screen presentation mode. `AZVideoPlayer` behaves pretty much exactly like `VideoPlayer`, but adds the button that's provided by `AVPlayerViewController` to go full screen.
+This fork includes PIP support.

 ### Basic Usage